KKDad/MediaTool/README.md

 - {network} - Network that show is on
 - {showOverview} - Short description of the Show
 - {status} - Status of the show.
 One of: Continuing, Ended

+# Usage
+java -jar ./MediaTool-all-1.0-SNAPSHOT.jar --config MediaTool.yaml

+Note: MediaTool requires Java 1.8 or better

+# Available command line options

+  * -c, --config
+      Choose which configuration file MediaTool to uses.
+    -?, -h, --help
+      Display this help and exit.
+    -p, --process
+      Process the specified file and then exit
+    -s, --showOrder
+      Show the order that the actions will be applied to the media files, then exit.
+      Default: false
+    -v, --verbose
+      Set the level of verbosity that MediaTool uses as it runs.
+      Default: 1
+    -exit-on-error
+      Stop immediately when an error is detected.
+Set false to continue processing files.
+      Default: true